14 Surfboard Brands We Love

 pyzel surfboards logo

-John Pyzel has been creating high-quality surfboards on the north shore of Hawaii for over 25 years.
-This global surfboard brand had its humble beginnings in a backyard shaping room before going on to become one of the most widely recognised shapers in the world.
+John Pyzel has been crafting high-performance shortboards on Hawaii’s north shore for over 25 years.
+He had humble beginnings in a backyard shaping room before becoming one of the world’s best shapers.

-The two-time WSL world champion has been riding Pyzel boards since he was a child and their relationship has led to continuous success in the surfing world.
+His meteoric rise is partly due to John John Florence’s success in competitive surfing and surf media.
+The two-time WSL world champion has been riding his boards since he was a tiny grom, and their relationship has led to continuous success in the surfing world.

-Pyzel’s surfboard shapes are popular worldwide with the Ghost, Phantom and Gremlin all achieving wide commercial success as surfers flocked to the opportunity of surfing just a little like John.
+His shapes were a massive hit worldwide, with the Ghost, Phantom, and Gremlin all achieving wide commercial success as surfers all flocked to the opportunity of surfing just a little like John.

 Check out the Pyzel website here.